-When you stop teachers from teaching or children from learning you will have TIME OUT in class.
+When you stop teachers from teaching or children from learning you will have TIME OUT in a foster class.
 You will have to complete a THINK SHEET.
 Your behaviour will be recorded in the CLASS INCIDENT FILE.

 This is serious.
-You will go to your FOSTER CLASS for the rest of the lesson with a THINK SHEET to complete to help you think about your behaviour and other work to do.
+You will go to your FOSTER CLASS for the rest of the lesson with work to do.
 A letter will go home to your parents.
 Your behaviour will be recorded in the CLASS INCIDENT FILE.

 This is extremely serious.
-You will be sent to Miss Cornock or another Senior Teacher.
+You will be sent to the HT or SLT member on duty.
 You will stay with them for your lunchtime.
 Your behaviour will be recorded in the CLASS INCIDENT FILE.

-Your name will be written in the HEADTEACHER'S INCIDENT BOOK and a Stage 4 letter will go home.
+A Stage 4 letter will go home.
 If three Stage 4 letters are written in one half term you will be put "On Report".